zan2azzhhh/Zhenhao_An-portfolio/final-project-part-three.md

 I shifted the focus from demonstrating results to exploring interesting and surprising aspects for the audience.
 The story now begins by highlighting four significant changes over the past decade and delving into the potential reasons behind these shifts.
 This new structure can be more effective in captivating the audience's attention and providing impactful insights.

 Next, I summarize these evolving trends to come up with practical suggestions for my audience, helping them both watch games and play basketball more intelligently and effectively in their daily lives.
-With the help of "call to action" I hope my story can be impactful for the audience, going beyond just presenting interesting data.
+With the help of a "call to action", I hope my story can be impactful for the audience, going beyond just presenting interesting data.

 3. A new element